jclem/lib-v0/packages/config/README.md

 ### Configuration Source Precedence

-Config will read configuration input from the following sources in the following
+Config will read configuration input in the order in which there were added to the config, with later sources taking precedence over earlier sources.
+For
-order:

-1. **Raw values**, overwritten by...
-2. **Configuration files**, overwritten by...
-3. **Environment variables**

-For example:
+example:

 ```typescript
 import {newConfig} from '@jclem/config'